 Overcoming Narcissist Abuse, By Elizabeth Shaw – Life Coach.

-Being in a relationship with a narcissist can be an extremely mentally, physically, financially, energy-draining experience.
+Being in a relationship with a narcissist can be an exceptionally mentally, physically, financially, energy-draining experience.

 Why do we do this?

-The narcissist’s manipulation works extremely well even with the most intelligent and strong people.
+The narcissist’s manipulation works exceptionally well, even with the most intelligent and strong people.
 They carefully learn all about us, all our likes and dislikes, all our hopes and dreams, then they mirror them and shower us with them.
-Leading us into believing we’ve met the one, after this, they slowly and carefully take us down, this is because of their own deeply hidden insecurities. then they make it our fault and when we conform to their demands, they will then shower us with affection again, reinforcing in our minds it was something we did wrong.
-When all along it was never us, we just have a kind caring heart, understanding people make mistakes and want to help people, we know disagreements happen between people, yet with a narcissist, it’s incredibly cruel intimidating and threatening, often believing we are to blame as well as being isolated from friends and family so only have the narcissist to turn to for a reality check, before understanding the true reality of the situation, most of us are too scared to speak out, in case others don’t believe what we say, things we might have said or did whilst under the narcissists spell, finding it hard to understand within ourselves what’s truly happening. then if we do make it out the narcissists smear campaigns, taking our homes, out lively hoods, threats using their own children against us, using the courts to further control and punish us it’s hard.
+Leading us into believing we’ve met the one.
+After this, they slowly and carefully take us down; this is because of their own deeply hidden insecurities.
+Then they make it our fault, and when we conform to their demands, they will then shower us with affection again, reinforcing in our minds it was something we did wrong.
+When all along it was never us, we just have a kind caring heart, understanding people make mistakes and want to help people, we know disagreements happen between people, yet with a narcissist, it’s incredibly cruel intimidating and threatening, often believing we are to blame as well as being isolated from friends and family so only have the narcissist to turn to for a reality check, before understanding the actual reality of the situation, most of us are too scared to speak out, in case others don’t believe what we say, things we might have said or did whilst under the narcissists spell, finding it hard to understand within ourselves what’s truly happening.
+Then if we do make it out the narcissists smear campaigns, taking our homes, out lively hoods, threats using their own children against us, using the courts to control further and punish us it’s hard.
 Often they come for the hoover to suck us back in and through fear of abandonment, just wanting the situation to end, fear of what they might do, our forgiving nature we go back, for the whole cycle to start again.

 Most of us are guilty in the heat of the moment, of saying hurtful things to others, most relationships have ups and downs when people disagree with those they care about, yet because we do care, we don’t want to break up, we want to compromise and work it out.
 This is called object consistency.
 Even when healthy people not on the disorder do split up, although they know they can not be together, they still have a connection to caring for each other.